tomjoht/documentation-theme-jekyll/mydoc/mydoc_hyperlinks.md

 ```
 {% endraw %}

-Note that the `url` value accesses the URL for the page only, whereas `link` gets the title and url in a link format.
+The `url` value accesses the URL for the page only, whereas `link` gets the title and url in a link format.

-You shouldn't have to copy the contents from the urls.txt file into your YAML data source too often &mdash; only when you're creating new pages.
+You shouldn't have to transfer the contents from the urls.txt file into your YAML data source too often &mdash; only when you're creating new pages.

+I also added a simple script called "run.sh" that performs the urls-update.sh command prior to running Jekyll serve, so you can kill two birds with one stone.

+Note that for the index.html file, which doesn't have a permalink, this file is not included in the urls.txt generation.
+To link to the homepage, just refer users to the root url of your site.

-By using this approach, you're less likely to end up with broken links.
+Overall, by using managed links, you're less likely to end up with broken links.

 {{site.data.alerts.tip}} To avoid having to remember this long syntax, use a text macro program like <a href="https://itunes.apple.com/us/app/atext/id488566438?mt=12">aText</a>. {{site.data.alerts.end}}